Mayim Bialik: Religious beliefs

-In a 2012 interview, Bialik called herself an "aspiring Modern Orthodox".
+In a 2012 interview, Bialik labeled herself "aspiring Modern Orthodox".
 She has also appeared in several YouTube cameos as Blossom and Amy Farrah Fowler, asking questions about Jewish beliefs.
 The videos are produced by Allison Josephs, Bialik's Judaism study partner, whom she met with the help of Partners in Torah.
-Bialik is a frequent contributor to the Jewish parenting website, Kveller.
+Bialik is a frequent contributor to the Jewish parenting website Kveller.